MSLNZ/msl-loadlib/docs/install.rst

 If you run in to problems installing `Python for .NET`_ then the best place to find help is on the `issues <https://github.com/pythonnet/pythonnet/issues>`_ page of `Python for .NET`_\'s repository.

-If you need to load a Java library, a ``.jar`` or ``.class`` file, then you must install Py4J_,
+If you need to load a Java library, a ``.jar`` or ``.class`` file, then you must install Py4J_

 .. code-block:: console

    pip install py4j

-and a `Java Runtime Environment`_:
+and a `Java Runtime Environment`_

 .. code-block:: console

-   sudo apt-get install default-jre
+   sudo apt install default-jre

 and ensure that the ``java`` executable is available on your ``PATH``.
-For example, the following should return the version of Java that is installed:
+For example, the following should return the version of Java that is installed

 .. code-block:: console

    joe@msl:~$ java -version
-   openjdk version "1.8.0_131"
+   openjdk version "1.8.0_181"
-   OpenJDK Runtime Environment (build 1.8.0_131-8u131-b11-2ubuntu1.16.04.3-b11) OpenJDK 64-Bit Server VM (build 25.131-b11, mixed mode)
+   OpenJDK Runtime Environment (build 1.8.0_181-8u181-b13-0ubuntu0.16.04.1-b13) OpenJDK 64-Bit Server VM (build 25.181-b13, mixed mode)

 OSX
 +++